 After completing all required 48 credit hours of coursework, with a B average or greater, you will take a comprehensive exam.
 The exam evaluates your abilities in the application of theory, research methods, and analysis to important public health topics.
 After passing the exam, you are encouraged to select a doctoral dissertation committee.

-Starting with your first semester, all BSHE PhD students participate in two, unpaid research rotations, which require approximately 10-12 hours of work per week.
+Starting with your first semester, all BSHES PhD students participate in two, unpaid research rotations, which require approximately 10-12 hours of work per week.

 Jones Program in Ethics